0xdolan/kurdish/README.md

 ## Installation

-How to installing the module:
+How to install the module:

 `
 pip install Kurdish